Pennine Way adventures in the Yorkshire Dales: Part 316th April 2007

 The weekend forecast got me returning to Yorkshire for the continuation of my Pennine Way quest, this time for a day trip on Saturday.
 The fact that I had no driving lesson to do allowed me to head off.
 It was an over and back trip with no overnight stays involved.
 My target was to head from Malham Tarn to Horton-in-Ribblesdale, crossing Fountains Fell and Pen-y-Ghent along the way.
 To get there, I caught the first train from Macclesfield to Manchester at 07:10 and onward connections via Leeds got me to Settle in time for the 11:30 minibus to Malham.

 That got me to Malham Tarn around 10:45 and the prospect was much, much better than it was on Easter Monday.
 The spring sunshine, however hazy, lit up the scene more fully than I had ever seen it before; my 2002 visit was a cloud-bound affair.
 I retraced my steps around the tarn and made my way to Tennant Gill, from where the ascent of Fountains Fell began.
-That ascent is a long drawn out affair but with the prevailing conditions, it was a delight though the day was beginning to heat up.
-With my now well worn OS OL2 map duly changed over to the correct side (the breeze and the bone dry conditions underfoot meant that it was placed on the ground to do this), I trooped over the fell only to lose a lot of the height that I had gained.
+That ascent is a long-drawn-out affair, but with the prevailing conditions, it was a delight, though the day was beginning to heat up.
+With my now well-worn OS OL2 map duly changed over to the correct side (the breeze and the bone dry conditions underfoot meant that it was placed on the ground to do this), I trooped over the fell, only to lose a lot of the height that I had gained.

-My first trip up Pen-y-ghent followed the Pennine Way from Horton but an inspection of the map convinced me, rightly in my view, not to come down the southern slopes of the hill; that was where I ascended on my second visit.
+My first trip up Pen-y-ghent followed the Pennine Way from Horton, but an inspection of the map convinced me, rightly in my view, not to come down the southern slopes of the hill; that was where I ascended on my second visit.
 Instead, I walked over Plover Hill and came off that way.
-The way down was still steep but I managed it and I then followed a bridleway from Foxup Moor until I rejoined the Pennine Way to return to Horton.
+The way down was still steep, yet I managed it, and I then followed a bridleway from Foxup Moor until I rejoined the Pennine Way to return to Horton.
 That was in April 2004 when the wall on the top of Pen-y-ghent was a standard affair with two stiles over it.
 Then, I got myself told off for descending from one of those in the wrong fashion as I was heading for the hill’s trig point; I had been facing away from the wall rather towards it.
-Later that year, a spot of refurbishment was carried out and this added wind shelters and more manageable stiles than the traditional wooden ones that did the job previously.
+Later that year, a spot of refurbishment was carried out, and this added wind shelters and more manageable stiles than the traditional wooden ones that did the job previously.
 Apparently, it was done to celebrate 50 years of the Yorkshire Dales National Park.